clinics

 • what you need to know before you get pregnant (if you have type 1 or type 2 diabetes)

-• the effect of pregnancy on blood sugar
+• what are the effect of pregnancy on blood sugar

-• the risk to the baby from high blood sugar
+• what is the risk to the baby from high blood sugar

-• how to manage your condition - diet, activity, blood sugar testing, urine testing, and insulin (if needed).
+• and how to manage your condition - nutrition, activity, blood sugar testing, urine testing, and giving yourself insulin (if needed).

-You will have a chance to ask questions, and will receive written information so that you do not have to worry about remembering everything.
+You will have a chance to ask questions, and will have access to resources so that you do not have to worry about remembering everything.

 First Follow Up

-At the first follow-up clinic appointment, you will see the endocrinologist, nurse, dietitian, physiotherapist and social worker (if needed).
+At the first follow-up diabetes clinic appointment, you will see the endocrinologist (doctor), nurse, dietitian, physiotherapist, and social worker (if needed).
 This appointment will take a minimum of 90 minutes.

 • Assesses health, pregnancy and diabetes management